North Carolina Mountains Fall Foliage

 A typical North Carolina mountains fall foliage season

-Normally about the very last of September or the first or second week of October, the leaves start changing in the highest elevations (above 5000 feet).
-Then the second to third-week elevations above 4000 feet start the change.
+Normally, about the very last of September or the first or second week of October, the leaves start changing in the highest elevations (above 5000 feet).
+Then, the second to third-week elevations above 4000 feet start the change.
 In mid-October, the show is well underway and includes the 3000-4000 feet elevation areas.
 By late October and early November, the lower elevations of 1300 feet are changing.
 By the second week in November, the peak season and the show is all but past for the mountain regions of North Carolina but in the lower elevations across the Piedmont to the coast, the fall foliage show can last through last November.

-NC Fall Foliage Map Showing Typical Peak Times Updated for 2022
+NC Fall Foliage Map Showing Typical Peak Times

 Great places to view North Carolina fall foliage would be:

-Clingmans Dome off US 441 through the Great Smoky Mountains (between Cherokee and Gatlinburg) Elevation of 6,643 feet.
+Kuwohi is off US 441 through the Great Smoky Mountains (between Cherokee and Gatlinburg) Elevation of 6,643 feet.

 The Blue Ridge Parkway – where overlooks offer long-range panoramic views of the Great Smoky Mountains.
 Craggy Gardens at Milepost 365.